ds-turner/intervals/README.md

 )
 ```

-Here we will remove the parts of the intervals in x that overlap with
+Here we will remove the parts of the ints in x that overlap with the
-the intervals in y.
+ints in y.

 ``` r
 trm_ints(x, y, start, end, start, end, id)